 The source code is available at https://github.com/kornysietsma/polyglot-code-offline-layout

-A treemap is generally a way of representing a hierarchy of data in a recursive way so that each node has area proportional to it's value - in our case, to the lines of code.
+A treemap is generally a way of representing a hierarchy of data in a recursive way.
+A weighted treemap is weighted so that each node has area proportional to it's value - in our case, to the lines of code.

 Traditional D3 treemaps are typically rectangular: https://observablehq.com/@d3/treemap - this is where I started out.
 But rectangular maps get quite hard to understand visually - edges line up in ugly ways, and you can't really see what is a parent and what is a child.

-Instead, I'm using a tree based on Weighted Voronoi Diagrams - which also have the property that each area shown is proportional to the value, but are much more organic.
+Instead, I'm using a layout based on Weighted Voronoi Diagrams - which also have the property that each area shown is proportional to the value, but are much more organic.

 There are two big problems with the libraries I am using:

 - They are slow for big diagrams - sometimes quite painfully slow

 - They are not always successful - sometimes initial positions never get a good solution.

 The slowness might be improved in some cases with a lot of code optimising.
 But it might be somewhat inherent in the kind of layouts I'm using.
 Some source code directories are huge - and the Voronoi algorithms are iterative, and sometimes they take a long time to get a good solution.